New air-gap jumper covertly transmits data in hard-drive sounds

 devices, data loss prevention systems, and similar security measures.

-DiskFiltration: Data Exfiltration from Speakerless Air-Gapped Computers via Covert Hard Drive Noise,
+The technique is documented in a technical paper titled DiskFiltration: Data Exfiltration from Speakerless Air-Gapped Computers via Covert Hard Drive Noise,

 which was published Thursday night.
 Guri and the other Ben-Gurion